Raspberry and pistachio wreath recipe perfect for Christmas and gifting to loved ones! Easy to make, impressive and delicious.

 To make the dough:

-- Leave the dough in the bowl or stand mixer, cover with a tea towel and leave it in a warm place for at least 1 hour or until the dough doubles in size.
+- Leave the dough in the bowl or stand mixer, cover with a tea towel and place it in a warm place for at least 1 hour or until the dough doubles in size.
 If it doesn't double in size, place it in a WARMER spot and wait until it does.

 - Dust a clean surface with flour.
 Roll out the dough into a rectangle shape around 25 x 45 cm large (10 x 20 inch).
 Spread the cooled jam onto the dough so it's close to the edge.